fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 - Add example of an encoded, truncated node name

 - Be explicit on treatment of a packet with no bits set

+- Clarified "defaults to off" in security considerations

 # Acknowledgments
 {:numbered="false"}